arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-bl/content.md

 ![Bootloader update process](assets/por_ard_bl_update_complete.png)

+**Expert tip:** Newer versions of the bootloader allow to fetch the version number via dfu-util.
+To see it, put the Portenta board into bootloader mode and invoke the dfu-util command: `dfu-util -l | grep "Bootloader"`.
+The dfu-util command can be found in the Arduino15/packages/arduino/tools/dfu-util directory.

 # Conclusion
 Having an updated bootloader is important to benefit from improved performance and resolved bugs.
 As mentioned earlier we recommend to keep an eye out for new releases on our [Github repository](https://github.com/arduino/ArduinoCore-mbed/tree/master/bootloaders) and update the bootloader whenever there is a new release available.